 What is documentary research?

-Documentary research is defined as the research conducted through the use of official documents or personal documents as the source of information.
+Documentary research is the research conducted through the use of official documents or personal documents as the source of information.

 Documents can include anything from the following:

 - Gramophone records

 - Computer files

 The above may not fit the traditional bill of a “document”, but companies can use them towards documentary research since they contain information.

 Documentary research is similar to content analysis, which involves studying existing information recorded in media, texts, and physical items.
 Here, data collection from people is not required to conduct research.
 Hence, this is a prime example of secondary research.

 It is essential to consider the quality of the documents while using it as evidence on social relations and social meanings.
 Keep in mind that, unlike surveys and research interviews, the records are originally published/generated without keeping the purpose of research in mind.
 It is good practice to cross-verify documents against other similar documents before reaching a decision.

 Bellow, we can find a few real-life examples of documentary research applied to companies’ daily events.